 Prof. Hodges has received several awards in his professional career.
 These include his election to Fellow in four professional societies: The American Academy of Mechanics, The American Helicopter Society (AHS), The American Institute of Aeronautics and Astronautics (AIAA), and The American Society of Mechanical Engineers (ASME).
-In addition he has been awarded a NASA Technology Utilization Award (1975), two NASA Tech Brief Awards (1976 and 1990), a U.S. Army Commendation Medal (1977), the prestigious U.S. Army Research and Development Achievement Award (1979), the Director’s Award for Technological Achievement (1984), six Official U.S. Army Commendations (1980-1986), two SAIC Technical Paper Awards (1990 and 1998), three Sigma Xi Research Awards (1990, 1995, 2003), the Sigma Xi Sustained Research Award (2011), the AIAA Ashley Award for Aeroelasticity (2013), and the AHS Alexander A. Nikolsky Honorary Lectureship (2014), and the ASME Spirit of St. Louis Medal (2015), and the AIAA Structures, Structural Dynamics, and Materials Award (2018).
+In addition he has been awarded a NASA Technology Utilization Award (1975), two NASA Tech Brief Awards (1976 and 1990), a U.S. Army Commendation Medal (1977), the prestigious U.S. Army Research and Development Achievement Award (1979), the Director’s Award for Technological Achievement (1984), six Official U.S. Army Commendations (1980-1986), two SAIC Technical Paper Awards (1990 and 1998), three Sigma Xi Research Awards (1990, 1995, 2003), the Sigma Xi Sustained Research Award (2011), the AIAA Ashley Award for Aeroelasticity (2013), the AHS Alexander A. Nikolsky Honorary Lectureship (2014), and the ASME Spirit of St. Louis Medal (2015), and the AIAA Structures, Structural Dynamics, and Materials Award (2018).
 He serves on the Editorial Boards of Journal of Mechanics of Materials and Structures, the Journal of Fluids and Structures, and the journal Nonlinear Dynamics.
 He also served as an Associate Editor for the AIAA Journal, as a member of the AIAA Structural Dynamics Technical Committee, multiple terms as a member of the AHS Dynamics Committee, on the Editorial Board of the International Journal of Solids and Structures, and as an associate editor of the Journal of Engineering Mechanics.
 Finally, In May 2020, he was designated Professor Emeritus.

 Prof. Hodges and his wife Margaret reside in Dunwoody, Georgia.
 They have been married 50 years and have five sons, 16 grandsons, and 12 granddaughters.